HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Added ability for modify data to the list-data-manager widget.
+Fixed minor UX glitch of the list-data-manager widget.